 Anyone can get babesiosis, however, 70% of cases reported to the Health Department are in Vermonters 55 years of age or older.
 Most cases have occurred in residents of the state’s southern-most counties: Bennington, Rutland, Windsor and Windham.

-The risk for babesiosis exists whenever blacklegged ticks are active, but the majority of cases are reported in June through August.
+People may be at risk for babesiosis whenever blacklegged ticks are active, but most cases are reported in June through August.